Universal groups of cellular automata: Definitions

 Composition of functions is from right to left and all groups (including permutation groups) act from the left unless otherwise specified.
 When permutations are written in cycle notation, we use whitespace or $;$ as the separator of the permutees.
 Usually we permute initial segments of $\N$ and elements of $\Sigma^n$ for a fixed finite alphabet $\Sigma$ and $n \in \N$.

 The commutator conventions are

 For $g,h$ elements of the same group, write $g^h = h^{-1} g h$.
-If $\phi : X \to Y$ is bijection, we also use the notion for conjugation in the groupoid sense: if $h : Y \to Y$ is a bijection, write $h^\phi = \phi^{-1} \circ h \circ \phi : X \to X$.
-If $A, B$ are groups, then an $A$-by-$B$ group is one that admits an epimorphism to $B$ with kernel $A$.
-A virtually $H$ group is one that admits $H$ as a subgroup of finite index.
+If $\phi : X \to Y$ is a bijection, we also use conjugation in the groupoid sense: if $h : Y \to Y$ is a bijection, write $h^\phi = \phi^{-1} \circ h \circ \phi : X \to X$.
+If $A, B$ are groups, then an $A$-by-$B$ group $G$ is one that admits an epimorphism to $B$ with kernel $A$.
+A virtually $H$ group (here also called a finite extension of $H$) is one that admits $H$ as a subgroup of finite index.
 If $A$, $B$ or $H$ are properties instead, the interpretation is existential quantification over groups with said property.